Kristi Toliver

 Kristi Renee Toliver (born January 27, 1987) is an American-Slovak professional basketball coach and former player.
-She is currently the associate head coach for the Phoenix Mercury of the Women's National Basketball Association (WNBA).
+As of 2024 she is the associate head coach for the Phoenix Mercury of the Women's National Basketball Association (WNBA).

 Toliver played college basketball for the Maryland Terrapins, where she won an championship in 2006.
 In the 2009 WNBA draft, she was drafted 3rd overall by the Chicago Sky.
 She played most of her 14-year WNBA career with the Los Angeles Sparks and the Washington Mystics, winning a championship with each team in 2016 and 2019.
 During her 10-year international playing career, she won four consecutive Russian Women's Basketball Premier League championships with UMMC Ekaterinburg.

 While still a player with the Mystics, she was an assistant coach for the Washington Wizards of the men's National Basketball Association (NBA).
 After a stint as an assistant coach for the Dallas Mavericks of the NBA, she was hired as associate head coach for the Mercury in 2024.